-(2) The Company had 6,366,050 options and 95,630 DSUs available for future issuance as at December 31, 2017.
+(1) The Company had 5,600,112 options and 81,578 DSUs available for future issuance as at December 31, 2018.
+No additional RSUs are available for future issuance under the 2017-2025 LTRP.

 Employee Stock Option Plan

 The Option Plan was established to focus executive attention on the long-term interests of the Company and growth in shareholder value.
 In accordance with the terms of the Option Plan, the board of directors is authorized to issue, at its discretion and on the recommendation of the HR Committee, options to acquire Class B non-voting shares of the Company to employees and officers of the Company and its subsidiaries.
 Since 2004, directors have been and continue to be excluded from participation in the Option Plan.
 The exercise price per share of any option will equal the closing sale price of the Class B non-voting shares on the TSX on the last trading day prior to the effective date of grant of the option and if there is no closing price on such date, the exercise price will equal the simple average of the closing bid and ask prices of the Class B non-voting shares on the TSX on such date.